dhrubajyoti98/dhrubajyoti98.github.io/docs/index.md

 <div align="justify">
 <p>
-Hello!
 I am currently working as a postdoctoral researcher at the National Brain Research Centre (NBRC) Gurgaon, under the supervision of <a href="https://www.nbrc.ac.in/newweb/research/groups/arpan-banerjee">Prof. Arpan Banerjee</a>.
 Prior to this, I obtained my PhD at the Indian Institute of Technology Madras (IITM), working on problems of complex dynamical systems.
 </p>

 <p>